tito21/st-python/README.md

 # TODO

-- [ ] Use np.random.Generator for random numbers (and set seed for reproducibility)
+- [x] Use np.random.Generator for random numbers (and set seed for reproducibility)
 - [ ] Parallelize line drawing
-- [ ] Normalize parametrs to be independent of image size
+- [ ] Normalize parameters to be independent of image size
 - [ ] Add tests